Best Blenders Under $100

 Auto-iQ programs eliminate the guesswork.
 Hit “Smoothie” and it runs the optimal blend pattern - no monitoring required.

 Real flaws: It’s loud.
 Hair dryer loud.
 The 72-oz capacity is overkill for single servings and requires minimum liquid amounts to blend properly.
+If noise is a concern, consider quieter appliance alternatives in your kitchen.

 What Owners Actually Say